LinhQuach13/Individual_project_HR_analytics/README.md

 #### Abstract

-When a company wants to know which of their candidates really wants to work for the company after training or looking for a new employment because it helps to reduce the cost and time as well as the quality of training or planning the courses and categorization of candidates.
+ If a company could predict factorsIt helps to reduce the cost, time as well as the quality of training or planning the courses and categorization of candidates if a company can predict when.
+In addition, this dataset is designed to help HR researches to understand the factors that lead a person to leave a current job.